 At Cooper Standard, all salaried employees receive annual training on our Code, which includes prohibitions on modern slavery, including forced labor and child labor, and human trafficking.
 New hires also receive this training as part of the on-boarding process.
 We encourage a "Speak Up" culture and provide annual training to our workforce on the importance and means of reporting ethical violations.
 Recognizing the importance of their role in a speak up culture, managers receive additional training and resources.
-In 2022, we provided Company-wide Human Rights training which dealt specifically with the issue of modern slavery and how to recognize and address it in our own operations and in our supply chain.
+In 2024, as part of our annual Code training, we provided Company-wide Human Rights training which dealt specifically with the issue of modern slavery and how to recognize and address it in our own operations and in our supply chain.